 Fun Fact: The gold emblems you see on the wall were hand painted by stencil.
 There is no wallpaper in the Target House because they have to protect the kid’s immune systems.

 This room is a lounge area for the kids and their families.
 A change of scene when they don’t want to sit in their apartments.
 St. Jude host some activities for them sometimes as well.

 When you come up the steps in the entrance the Dream Works room is to the left.
 It is directly across from the Shaun White room.
 This room was a different kind of magical.
 I’m told Disney will send over movies for the kids to watch from time to time.

 They thought of everything, the kids, they had drawing stations, lounge areas, this sonic chair bomb box which is really dope, computer, books and more.

 Video games, pool table, computer, board games, this room reeks of teenagery.
 I love the rules of the teen room and I bet the teenagers do too.
+It gives them the perfect opportunity to be able to get stuck into their favorite video games without facing the hassle of their parents.
+Imagine being able to incorporate this eso nightblade build guide into your Elder Scrolls Online game without worrying that your privacy could be invaded.
+It’s great!
+This is the ultimate dream of so many youngsters across the globe and these teenagers have the ability to live this reality.
 No parents are allowed, wasn’t that your dream as a teenager?
 This room is sponsored by Proctor & Gamble